gabriel-hahn/graphql-example-app/README.md

 # GraphQL application

-A simple GraphQL application to show how to implement it and use it in your next project :sunglasses:
+A simple GraphQL application to show how to implement it in a straightforward way and use it in your next project :sunglasses:

 | Tech        |  Version   |
 |-------------|------------|